 - a link to our online module survey so you can select your provisional module choices

 - details of how to send us your reference and transcript

 In the online module survey, please list your choices in order of preference.
 You must select a minimum of 100 credits at this stage.
 This is to allow for alternative options in case of any timetable clashes or module cancellations.

 Please also note that, in order to study some modules, you may need to show background knowledge in that subject area.
 If you have a question about the suitability of your qualifications, please email us.

-Applications for the Autumn 2020 semester are now closed.
+Applications for the Autumn 2021 semester are now open.

-These are the deadlines for studying with us in the Spring semester in 2021:
+These are the deadlines for studying with us in the Autumn semester of 2021:

 After you apply